Low-cost carrier: Differentiation

 Not every low-cost carrier implements all of the above points.
 For example, some try to differentiate themselves with allocated seating, while others operate more than one aircraft type, still others have relatively high operating costs but lower fares.
 JetBlue, for instance, has in-flight entertainment in every passenger seat.
 Other airlines are limited on what points they can implement based on local laws.
 For example, Irish low cost airlines cannot remove window blinds from its aircraft, as they are required by the Irish Aviation Authority.
 As supply increases, this sort of differentiation by brand is an important criteria for the future success of low-cost carriers, since many experts believe price competition alone is not enough, given the number of carriers.

 As the number of low-cost carriers has grown, these airlines have begun to compete with one another in addition to the traditional carriers.
 In the US, airlines have responded by introducing variations to the model.
 In Europe, the emphasis has remained on reducing costs and no-frills service.

-Ultra low-cost carrier
+Ultra-low-cost carrier

-A secondary term ultra low-cost carrier (ULCC) has been used to differentiate some low-cost airlines whose model deviates further from that of a standard low-cost carrier, with ultra low-cost carriers having minimal inclusions in the fare and a greater number of add-on fees.
+A secondary term ultra-low-cost carrier (ULCC) has been used to differentiate some low-cost airlines whose model deviates further from that of a standard low-cost carrier, with ultra-low-cost carriers having minimal inclusions in the fare and a greater number of add-on fees.

-In the US market, Allegiant Air, Avelo Airlines, Frontier Airlines, Spirit Airlines, and Sun Country Airlines are considered to be ULCCs.
+In the US market, Allegiant Air, Avelo Airlines, Frontier Airlines, and Sun Country Airlines are considered to be ULCCs.
+On May 2, 2026, Spirit Airlines, the largest ULCC in America at the time, shut down amid rising fuel costs as a result of the 2026 Iran war after negotiations with the United States government for a potential bailout deal failed.

 In Europe, Ryanair and Wizz Air are the most prominent ULCCs.

-In Asia, Cebu Pacific and Super Air Jet are the most prominent ULCCs.
+In Asia, AirAsia is the most prominent ULCC.